Steven-ZN/Palm-Recognition/README.md

+Imports:

+The necessary libraries are imported:
+cv2: OpenCV for computer vision tasks. mediapipe as mp: MediaPipe library for hand tracking.
+Various other libraries for tasks like math operations, keyboard input, time management, socket communication, GUI automation, threading, and data manipulation.
+Configuration:

+Several variables and constants are initialized, including flags, counters, and parameters for the hand tracking process.
+Initialization:

+MediaPipe components are set up (mp_hands and mp_drawing).
+The camera stream is accessed using cv2.VideoCapture().
+Resolution and frame rate settings are configured for the camera.
+Mouse Simulation and Socket Functions:

+There are functions mouse_sim() and socket_connect() defined. mouse_sim() moves the mouse cursor using pyautogui library based on the detected hand position. socket_connect() establishes a connection to a remote host using sockets.
+Main Loop:

+The program enters a loop that captures frames from the camera stream.
+Frame Processing:

+Each captured frame is converted to RGB format.
+The hand landmarks are processed using MediaPipe, and information about the detected hands is extracted.
+Hand Landmark Processing:

+The script extracts various landmark points from the hand.
+It calculates distances, angles, and other parameters based on these landmarks.
+Hand Gesture Interpretation:

+The code interprets the hand landmarks to recognize gestures.
+It computes completion rates, identifies left or right hand, and determines clockwise/counterclockwise directions.
+User Interface:

+Information and statistics about the hand tracking process are displayed on the video feed using cv2.putText().
+Thread Execution:

+The code spawns separate threads (mouse_thread and thread2) for handling mouse movement and socket communication, respectively.
+Input Handling and User Interaction:

+The script checks for user input.
+If 'q' is pressed, the program gracefully exits, releasing resources.
+Displaying the Video Feed:

+The modified frame with overlays and text is displayed in a window using cv2.imshow().
+Program Termination:

+The program gracefully closes and releases resources when the user closes the window.
+This code demonstrates a moderate to advanced level of proficiency in Python, particularly in areas related to computer vision, gesture recognition, socket communication, and multithreading.
+The author also shows competence in using third-party libraries like OpenCV, MediaPipe, and pyautogui.

+**The algorithmic part of this code**

+Hand Landmark Extraction:

+The results variable contains information about detected hands, including their landmarks.
+The script accesses the landmarks' coordinates to perform various calculations.
+Distance Calculation:

+The distance between the index finger MCP (Metacarpophalangeal) joint and the ring finger MCP joint is computed.
+This represents the distance between the index and ring fingers.
+Stability Measurement:

+The stability of the hand is calculated by finding the distance between the index finger MCP joint and the wrist.
+Gesture Labeling:

+The script identifies whether the detected hand is left or right based on the wrist and pinky positions.
+Completion Rate Computation:

+The completion rate is calculated based on the ratio of the distance between the index and ring fingers to the hand stability.
+Completion Rate Adjustment:

+The completion rate is adjusted based on various conditions (e.g., if it's too high or too low).
+Maximum Completion Rate Tracking:

+The code keeps track of the maximum completion rate achieved during the session.
+Reset Detection:

+A reset condition is checked based on the completion rate.
+If the rate is close to 2.5, it's considered a reset.
+Mouse Position Estimation:

+The final position for the mouse cursor is calculated based on the positions of hand landmarks.
+Mouse Movement:

+The mouse is moved using pyautogui to simulate mouse movement.
+The mouse position is updated if it has changed.
+Socket Connection:

+The program establishes a socket connection with a remote host (presumably for some form of communication).
+Thread Handling:

+Threads are used to handle tasks concurrently, such as mouse movement and socket communication.
+User Interface Feedback:

+The completion rate, stability, frame rate, and other information are displayed on the video feed for user feedback.

 这是一个在python环境中，主要基于mediapipe和cv2库实现的判断手掌活动的程序。
 This is a python environment, mainly based on the mediapipe and cv2 library implementation of the determination of palm activity program.